unicef/publicgoods-toolkit/adoptability.md

 for some period of time and have some confidence that deeper investment is likely to pay off for your organization.

 Most often, routes for influence go through vendors.
 Commercial vendors are often the organizations that have the greatest motivation to maintain a long-term contributor relationship with the project and that have the experience in the project's technical culture to know what goals can be accomplished in what periods of time.
-This is why evaluating the vendor's relationship with the project (as discussed in [Commercial Support Availability](/unicef/publicgoods-toolkit/adoptability##commercial-support-availability as well as [Community](/unicef/publicgoods-toolkit/community) is so important: the vendor can influence the project on your behalf.
+This is why evaluating the vendor's relationship with the project (as discussed in [Commercial Support Availability](TBD: link to
+#commercial-support-availability) as well as [Community](TBD: link to
+Community) is so important: the vendor can influence the project on your behalf.

 It's also important to evaluate the project to make sure it has routes of influence available.
 You can do this indirectly, by asking your